galaguna/HEPPIE_pitch_estimation_algorithm/README.md

 ![Figure-1](Figures/Figure_01.png)

 ## WHAT IS IT?
-It is an algorithm to estimate the fundamental frequency of sound signals, which requires a minimum of parameters and is characterized by operating in a wide audible spectrum, ranging from 50 Hz to 5 kHz, with an ac-curacy and execution times adjustable according to the required resolution.
+It is an algorithm to estimate the fundamental frequency of sound signals, which requires a minimum of parameters and is characterized by operating in a wide audible spectrum, ranging from 50 Hz to 5 kHz, with an accuracy and execution times adjustable according to the required resolution.

 ## HOW IT WORKS

-HEPPIE algorithm operates primarily in the frequency domain, specifically from the calculation of the periodogram, by means of the FFT and a differential filter processing followed by a matched filter, in order to detect the significant spectral peaks and the distance between them.
+The algorithm HEPPIE (for "HElpful and Practical PItch Estimation") operates primarily in the frequency domain, specifically based on the computation of the periodogram, by means of the FFT, and a differential filter processing followed by a matched filter, in order to detect the significant spectral peaks and the distance between them.

 ## HOW TO USE IT